starVisionTeam/MCHuman/README.md

   ```

   ## Environments
-  This code has tested with PyTorch 1.4.0 and CUDA 10.1.  on Ubuntu 18.04.
+  This code has been tested with PyTorch 1.4.0 and CUDA 10.1.  on Ubuntu 18.04.

   ## Installation